 Please note: Early check in is not included.
 If your flight arrives in the morning and you wish to arrange this, please speak to your reservations consultant.

 You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.
 Transfers will differ depending on group size.

 Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit landscape, towering skyscrapers, peaceful shrines and lovingly tended gardens.
-Although long the political and cultural centre of Japan, Tokyo became the official capital when the Meiji Emperor moved it to Tokyo in 1867.
+Tokyo became the official capital when the newly-restored Emperor Meiji moved it from Kyoto to Tokyo in the late 1860s.